 | ARTIST STATEMENT |

-The Great Lakes landscape as experienced in the post-industrial revolution is the principal theme in my work.
+The Great Lakes as experienced in the post-industrial landscape is the principal theme in my work.
 There is significant transition happening in the Great Lakes, yet in a visual way, it is nearly imperceptible.
 To make these ideas perceptible in my work, I seek landscapes that are rich in detail, while allowing a spareness of space that opens the photograph to interpretation.

 Through this, I portray a view of the Great Lakes on various color positive, color negative and black & white film mediums, during an era when the Great Lakes region seeks balance along the coastal districts that no longer clearly support activities of its own original man-made development; lumber camps, commercial fisheries, mining, navigational lighthouses, and the men and women who set in motion the advancements of these once flourishing industries.